Kafr Qallil: Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Kafr Qallil came under Jordanian rule.

 The Jordanian census of 1961 found 749 inhabitants here.

 1967, aftermath

 Since the Six-Day War in 1967, Kafr Qallil has been under Israeli occupation.

 After the 1995 Accords, 27% of the village land was classified as Area A, the remaining 73% as Area C.

 Israel has confiscated hundreds of dunams of land from the village.
 Some has been used for Israeli military checkpoints, and 15 dunams went to the Israeli settlement of Har Brakha.

+Demography

+The inhabitants of Kafr Qallil belong to various families, such as the Amer, Mansour, and Theab families.